-In this blog, you will learn how to send AT commands, specially how to send SMS from your Industrial GPRS family PLC Raspberry to your mobile phone.
+In this post, you will learn how to send AT commands, specially how to send SMS from your Industrial GPRS Family of the open source PLC Raspberry Pi to your mobile phone, thanks to industrial automation.

-In this blog, we are going to develop a Node-RED flow to send SMS messages from the GSM module of Raspberry PLC to our mobile phone.
-The AT commands that we are going to use are the same as we used in this blog.
+In this post, we are going to develop a Node-RED flow to send SMS messages from the GSM module of the Raspberry Pi PLC controller to our mobile phone.
+The AT commands that we are going to use are the same as we used in